E12 M535i

 What distinguishes the South African-built E12 530 Motorsport Limited Edition?

 The Motorsport Limited Edition E12 530 was jointly developed by BMW of South Africa and BMW Motorsport GmbH in order to homologate the 3.0-liter 5 Series sedan for competition in the South African Modified Production class.
-The production of at least 100 road cars was required under the homologation rules, though it is thought that around 216 street-legal examples of the Motorsport Limited Edition 530 were ultimately produced, all in 1976.
+The production of at least 100 road cars was required under the homologation rules, though 218 street-legal examples of the 530 Motorsport Limited Edition were ultimately produced during 1976 and 1977.

 The Motorsport Limited Edition 530 was offered in three paint colors: Ice White, Platinum metallic or Sapphire Blue metallic, all paired with tri-color Motorsport stripes.
 The body featured fender lip extensions as well as fiberglass front and rear spoilers.
 In order to reduce weight, several body panels were made of aluminum or thinner steel, the pedals and trunk hinges were drilled for further savings, plus thinner glass was used for all windows except the front windshield.
 Inside, these special 530s were fitted with Scheel sport seats covered in blue velour and equipped with a three-spoke sport steering wheel.
 Finally, the rear bench seat was mounted to a foam base in order to reduce weight even further.

-NOTE: This model should not be confused with the later E12 530 Motorsport Edition of 1977-80, which was a standard production model for the South African market that did include the 3.0-liter M30 motor, limited slip differential, Bilstein shocks, Mahle magnesium wheels, Scheel sport seats and blacked-out exterior trim.
+NOTE: This model should not be confused with the later E12 530 Motorsport Edition of 1977-80, which was a standard production model for the South African market that featured the 3.0-liter M30 motor, as well as a limited slip differential, Bilstein shocks, Mahle magnesium wheels, Scheel sport seats and blacked-out exterior trim.
+However, it retained all the standard E12 bodywork and received none of the weight-reduction measures.

 What distinguishes the later South African-assembled Model 4709 M535i from the other versions?